andrewhessler/paint-by-algo/THOUGHTS.md

 I'll make this silly way work for now if I can.

 Going to naively wait to consume pathfinding events in `AnimateTile`.
 Probably have some issues with making the ripple smooth.

+PATHFINDING PRETTY MUCH ANIMATING!

+### Quick Check-in
+Think there's something wrong with my algorithm implementation.
+But could be wrong.
+I really want to do what I can to clean up the animation, I want a new queue of ripples to fire off on every new current tile.
+Can I just assume the entire event read is an entire calculation?
+I could maybe make it that way, but I'll assume for now to see what happens.

+Could think about pathfinding emitting a `CalculationOrderEvent` or something that contains all events instead of separating out the individual pathfinding events...

+Really quick, long term want to add placing walls, water, moving the end, adding wind that moves the player.
+More algorithms.
+Probably UI and configuration.

+### Algorithm and Animation Clean Up
+Put my Deques in a Vec and now I got ripples.
+There's probably a way better way to do this stuff.
+Gonna play with a second animation and look at the algorithm accuracy.
+Also may check how other people are doing their animations.